nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. Delete a contact: Deletes a pre-existing contact from the contact list
 3. Edit a contact: Edits a pre-existing contact in the contact list
 4. Find a contact: Search for contacts using different search parameters
+5. Mark a contact as important:
+6. Sort the contact list:
+7. List out all contacts in the contact list
+8. Clear the contact list:

 Given below is the class diagram of the `Contact` class: